 In order to consummate our redomicile to Canada, we will be required to obtain the consent of the lenders under our Credit Facility.
 In addition, we may seek to amend our Credit Facility to reallocate a majority of the lender commitments under the facilities to increase the borrowing capacity available to our Canadian and Australian operations, the operational jurisdictions in which we expect such availability will be needed, and to reduce the borrowing capacity availability to our U.S. operations.
 As part of the refinancing, we may also reduce our overall borrowing capacity.
 We also may seek to refinance some or all of our existing \$775 million term loan with bank debt or other debt issuances, and we expect to use existing cash on hand and cash expected to be generated in 2015 to repay a portion of the term loan, which will negatively impact our liquidity.
 We may not be able to obtain the consent of our lenders to the redomicile transaction, or to refinance our credit facility or term loan, without paying significant fees or at all.
-Any failure to refinance our credit facility or term loan.
+Any failure to refinance our credit facility or term loan could reduce the expected benefits of the redomicile transaction.

 Dividends.
 We paid quarterly dividends in the amount of \$0.13 per share during the third and fourth quarters of 2014.
 In late December 2014, our board of directors, upon the unanimous recommendation of the value creation committee of the board, unanimously determined to suspend our quarterly dividend in order to maintain our financial flexibility and best position our company for long-term success.
 The declaration and amount of all dividends will be at the discretion of our board of directors and will depend upon many factors, including our financial condition, results of operations, cash flows, prospects, industry conditions, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors the board of directors deems relevant.
-In addition, our ability to pay dividends on our Common Shares is limited by covenants in our Credit Facility.
-Future agreements may also limit our ability to pay dividends, and we may incur incremental taxes in the United States if we are required to repatriate foreign earnings to pay such dividends.
+In addition, our ability to pay dividends, and we may incur incremental taxes in the United States if we are required to repatriate foreign earnings to pay such dividends.
 If we elect to pay dividends in the future, the amount per share of our dividend payments may be changed, or dividends may again be suspended, without advance notice.
 The likelihood that dividends will be reduced or suspended is increased during periods of market weakness.
 There can be no assurance that we will pay a dividend in the future.